hydpy-dev/hydpy/hydpy/docs/rst/programming_style.rst

 Subpackage `exe`_ provides features easing the execution of *HydPy*.
-Module |commandtools| (in combination with script |hyd|), for example, allows to control *HydPy* from the command line.
+Module |commandtools| (in combination with script |hyd|), for example, allows controlling *HydPy* from the command line.

 Subpackage `cythons`_ is related to all `Cython`_ features of *HydPy*.
 First, it contains functionalities for "cythonizing" the Python models